 Incredibly profitable as they still are, I think a cosmic threat looms over superhero movies.
-They are so well-known and popular nowadays, even non-comic readers are familiar with their various associated tropes.
+So popular and well-known are they, even non-comic readers are familiar with their associated tropes.
 For the lazy producer, this means a seductive and convenient checklist of to-dos and not-to-dos.
 Tick and tick, exclude and exclude.
 There.
 The latest is ready to go.
-Oh, remember to include a mid-credits scene to promote the next production with.
+Oh, remember to include a mid-credits scene.
+Never forget to promote the next movie …

-Doctor Strange isn’t ground breaking, but whether in story, characters, or effects, you feel there is that deliberate effort to stand apart from other Marvel entries.
-At the same time, Benedict Cumberbatch also does a splendid job in bringing the Sorcerer Supreme to life.
-He effortlessly injects style and humour into a snob character, one that could otherwise so easily turn out to be disagreeable.
-And then there are the kaleidoscopic background effects.
-Oh so mersmerising and quite the antithesis of the CGI wanton destruction scenes we have gone numb to over the years.
-To put it another way, I am quite willing to pay to watch Doctor Strange again, if only to gawk once more at those dizzying Escher-ish scenes or guffaw at Cumberbatch’s misadventures with his cape.
-I just can’t get enough of both.
+Doctor Strange isn’t ground breaking, but be in story or effects, you feel that sincere effort to stand apart from other Marvel entries.
+Benedict Cumberbatch brings the mythical Sorcerer Supreme to life wonderfully.
+Injecting flair and style into a snob character, who also happens to be a classic reluctant hero, who’s also quite capable of out-talking anyone in a discussion on why he doesn’t need to fight.
+And then there are the background effects.
+So intoxicating and quite the antithesis of the wanton destruction scenes moviegoers have been inundated with for years.
+To put it another way, I am quite willing to pay to watch Doctor Strange again, likely in an IMAX theatre.
+I so want to gawk once more at those dizzying Escher-ish scenes.

 Check out my other snappy movie reviews!

 PS: Director Scott Derrickson deserves commendation for his efforts to avoid certain stereotypes of the Silver Age of Comics.
 Now, I’m Asian, and honestly, these stereotypes have never bothered me that much.
 (To me, they are manifestations of a duller age.)
 Still, it’s heart-warming to see a movie producer actively shun such stereotypes.
 I’m inclined to pass the romantic statement that it’s proof the world has gotten a step closer.